Converg3nce/matic-docs/docs/advanced/moving-assets.md

 - ERC20
 - ERC721

 > Note: To move a custom token from main chain to matic chain, the token contract is supposed to be mapped on root chain plasma contracts.
 To use mapped tokens, request TEST ERC20/721 from: https://faucet.matic.network.
-You can also submit a mapping request for a custom token here: http://bit.ly/matic-technical-group